Introduction to Asset Classes

 - Equity basically means having a share of ownership in the company.

-- Equity shares are issued by public companies, against the consideration received for investment.
+- Public companies issue equity shares against the consideration received for investment.

 - Risk & return go hand in hand.
-Since equities have the opportunity of return, it is flooded with a similar quantum of risks.
+Since equities have the opportunity to return, it is flooded with a similar quantum of risks.
 Risk includes the business risk carried by the company.

-- The equities market is further divided into small-caps, mid-caps & large-caps depending on the size of market capitalization.
+- The equities market is further divided into small-caps, mid-caps & large-caps depending on market capitalization size.

 5. Derivatives